makersacademy/chitter-challenge/README.md

 ```

 You can see your test coverage when you run your tests.
 If you want this in a graphical form, uncomment the `HTMLFormatter` line and see what happens!

+#### My Approach

+##### First User story
+To complete this user story I need to be able to:
+- Post a peep
+  - I will need a form to collect the user input
+  - Store this user input in the database
+  - The user is brought back to the home page which display their peeps